Editor Interface Navigation

 -

-How to Read the Runs List:
+How to Read the Execution List:

 - Each entry in the list represents a unique execution of your project, ordered chronologically.